You are listening to the Sean Hannity Radio Show Podcast.

 Both of you have done great work here, and I really applaud your deep dive.

-Let me start with 18 USC four.
+Let me start with 18 USC 4.

-Now, what was amazing, I think, in that testimony of Comey is Comey basically I can't say whether or not he obstructed justice.
+Now, what was amazing, I think, in that testimony of Comey is Comey basically, I can't say whether or not he obstructed justice.

 That's up to Robert Mueller to decide.

-And I said to myself, oh my God, he literally just created an avenue where he himself has opened up a door about whether or not he violated the law.
+And I said to myself, oh, my God, he literally just created an avenue where he himself has opened up a door about whether or not he violated the law.

 Was my interpretation right or wrong there?